darkawesome/blog/content/blog/resume.md

 May 2023 - Aug.
 2023

-- Conducted policy research and drafted legislative documents
-- Aided Senate staff in analyzing and writing legislation
-- Evaluated funding needs of state departments
-- Communicated with constituent groups, providing research memoranda on special requests by Senator Hughes and staff
+- Drafted a bill on AI usage as it pertains to advertising and transparency, to establish clear regulatory guidelines and accountability in the industry
+- Conducted in-depth analysis of all appropriations bills, providing Senate Appropriations staff with critical insights to support informed legislative decisions.
-- Assisted Senate staff in evaluating department budgets and preparing materials for budget hearings
+- Evaluated department budgets and prepared materials for hearings, equipping policymakers with data-driven recommendations to optimize resource allocation
-- Tracked legislation necessary to implement the final budget

 **Consulting Intern**